ramiror/spanglish/README.md

 You are a ball sweller | You are dense, annoying
 The catfish is itching me | I'm hungry
 Good there | Well done
+Short and to the foot | Accurate and safe

 ## English -> Spanish